Best Credit Cards for Bad Credit in 2025

 Another way to establish a credit history is through a credit builder loan from a community bank, online bank, or credit union.
 This “loan” is really more like a savings account.

-When you take out a credit builder loan, the proceeds are deposited into a CD or savings accounts controlled by the lender.
+When you take out a credit builder loan, the proceeds are deposited into a CD or savings account controlled by the lender.
 Then, each time you make a monthly payment that gets reported to the three credit bureaus.
-When you’ve fully repaid the loan, the lender will refund the original deposit plus interest, and you’ll have established a credit history.

-13. How Can I Get a Credit Card Without a Credit Check?
+12. How Can I Get a Credit Card Without a Credit Check?

 It’s a lot harder to find an unsecured card that doesn’t require a credit check.
 In fact, we don’t know of any.
-But American ingenuity has spawned a few hybrid products that can put a credit card in your wallet without a credit check.
+However, many unsecured credit cards offer prequalification without a credit check.
+This is useful because it allows you to avoid applying for a card you won’t be approved for.

-15. Will I Have to Pay a Deposit to Open a Card Account?
+13. Will I Have to Pay a Deposit to Open a Card Account?

 The only card accounts that require a deposit are secured credit cards and prepaid cards.
 The deposit works differently for these two card types:

+• Secured cards: The deposit is placed into a collateral account maintained by the card issuer.
+Normally, the money simply sits in the account — in fact, it probably won’t even earn you any interest.
+However, the card issuer can tap into your collateral account if you miss a credit card payment or exceed the credit limit.
 For virtually all secured cards, the deposit amount is equal to the card’s credit limit.
 However, the Secured Mastercard® from Capital One gives you a $200 starting credit limit for as little as $49.
 The deposit, minus any outstanding balance, is refundable when you close a secured credit card account or graduate to an unsecured version of the card.

 • Prepaid cards: Your deposit goes into the card account.
-This is the money you spend when you use the prepaid card.
+This is the money you spend when you use a prepaid card.
 When that money is gone, your prepaid card won’t work — you have to add more money to the card account.

 Unsecured cards do not require cash deposits.
 Some unsecured cards can be linked to a checking account from the same issuing bank.
 This allows the credit card to cover a checking account overdraft without triggering a penalty fee, although there may be a small fee for the cash transfer.